Future-Hangglider/hangspotdetection/README.md

 # hangspotdetection

+# This repository is obsolete

+Code is being split and moved into other places

+### legacy

 This contains the code for the ESP32 device on the keel, and also the code to decode the video to get the hangspot.